Unit 13b: Thermodynamics II: Reaction Thermochemistry

 Thermite lab

-Below: Fire Breathing Pumpkin.
-This illustrates the famous "Thermite" reaction.
-Thermite is a mixture of finely-ground aluminum powder and red iron oxide, which is thoroughly mixed and ignited with a white-hot magnesium fuse.
-It is highly exothermic and burns at around 3,000 F, enough to melt solid iron.
-In fact, it is used to field-weld steel railroad rails.
+Thermite is a mixture of finely-ground aluminum powder and red iron oxide, which is thoroughly mixed and ignited with a magnesium fuse.
+We will make a small amount and demonstrate it outside.

 Lecture outline